beoliver/spec-extended/README.md

   `(try (s/valid? ~spec ~expr)
         (catch Exception e# nil)))
 ```
+Both approaches have their benefits and their drawbacks.
+By default `spec-extended` catches exceptions thrown during validation and treats this as an sign that the value passed to it did not conform.
+However, in some cirsumstances it would be very nice to know when our system is not acting as expected.
+For this reason, a **bang** version of each macro is provided which will throw an error if a value is not `s/valid?`.
+If the validation process does cause an exception it will be placed in an `ex-info` map logging its context.

 ### `if-let` and `when-let`
 The most trivial and possibly most useful macro is the spec extended `if-let` form.